atakanyenel/atakanyenel_Yenel_Atakan_Step1/README.md

 5) (If we have enough time) send event directly from newevents.cs and send request from seeevents.cs

-6) fix the exception when closing GUI under certain circumstances
+6) (If we know how) fix the exception when closing GUI under certain circumstances

 Project Step 2: